Switching Installation Profiles on Existing Drupal Sites

 TRUNCATE cache;

 Before you switch installation profiles, you should check that you have all the required modules enabled in your site.
-If you don't have all of the modules required by the new installation profile enabled in your site, your are likely to have issues.
-The best way to ensure you have all the depedencies enabled is to run the following one liner:
+If you don’t have all of the modules required by the new installation profile enabled in your site, your are likely to have issues.
+The best way to ensure you have all the dependencies enabled is to run the following one liner:

-drush en $(grep depedencies /path/to/my-site/profiles/my_profile/my_profile.info | sed -n 's/depedencies\[\]=\(.*\)/\1/p')
+drush en $(grep dependencies /path/to/my-site/profiles/my_profile/my_profile.info | sed -n 's/dependencies\[\]=\(.*\)/\1/p')

 Even though it is pretty easy to switch installation profiles I would recommend starting your project with a project specific installation profile.

-Edit: Fellow Technocrat, Jaime Schmidt picked up a missing step in the instructions above.
+Edit: Jaime Schmidt picked up a missing step in the instructions above.
 You need to enable the installation profile in the system table.
 The easiest way to do that is with this drush one liner:

 echo UPDATE system SET schema_version = 0 WHERE name = 'my_profile' | drush sqlc && drush cc all